dm0-/installer/README.md

 A few bits currently expect to be running on x86_64.
 Three distros are supported to varying degrees:

   - Fedora supports all features, but only Fedora 30 can be used since it is the only release with an imported GPG key.
-  - CentOS is too old to support the UEFI and networkd functionality until CentOS 8 is released.
+  - CentOS is too old to support the UEFI and networkd functionality until a CentOS 8 container image is available.
   - Gentoo is currently untested due to hardware constraints, but it should support all features (except `ramdisk` since Gentoo currently expects no initrd).

 ### General